 - The sperm may have trouble attaching to the egg.

-- A blockage in the male reproductive tract may keep sperm from getting out.
+- A blockage in the male reproductive tract may prevent sperm from being released.

 - Using previously frozen eggs.